grinntec/github-actions-public/gh-actions-example1/readme.md

 **If triggered `manually`**
 It runs the same steps as the automated process aside from writing the `plan` to the comments of the `pull request`.

-Depending on the choice you select either `terrform apply` or `terraform destroy` commands will be executed.
+Depending on the choice you select either `terraform apply` or `terraform destroy` commands will be executed.